 The North Airfield solar farm will produce 7.5 megawatts of energy and will sit adjacent to our existing Oaklands Junction solar farm on the corner of Sunbury Road and Oaklands Drive.
-Design of the solar farm is underway and is estimated to comprise around 20,000 solar panels.
+It will comprise an estimated 20,000 solar panels.

-The 12 megawatt Oaklands Junction Solar Farm is 16 hectares in size.
-It comprises an estimated 30,000 solar panels under the approach to the north-south runway.
+The existing 12 megawatt Oaklands Junction Solar Farm is 16 hectares in size.
+It comprises an estimated 30,000 solar panels under the approach to the northsouth runway.

 The two solar farms together cover an area about the size of 40 soccer pitches.
-They will generate 34 GW hours of energy per annum and together, provide approximately 40% of the airport's total energy consumption needs.
+They will generate 34 gigawatt hours of energy per annum and together, provide approximately 40% of the airport's total energy consumption needs.
 This is enough energy to power terminals 1, 2, 3 and 4.

-Construction of the North Airfield Solar Farm will begin in the last quarter of 2023 and is due to be completed by the end of 2024.
+Construction of the North Airfield Solar Farm began in late 2023 and is due to be completed by mid 2025.